siret-junior/somhunter/extractor/README.md

 - `MyDataset.w2vv.normed.128pca.viretformat`
 - `MyDataset.w2vv.pca.matrix.bin`
 - `MyDataset.w2vv.pca.mean.bin`
+- `MyDataset.dataset`

 Move these to the `data` directory in SOMHunter and change the paths in `config.json` that originally point to the `ITEC` dataset to point to your new `MyDataset`.

 Finally, lots of thumbnails are generated in subdirectories, with names like `video_name/images/v00000_s00000(f00000000-f00000000)_f00000000.jpg`.
 You should verify that the extraction matches your expectations.
-After that, you can create the `MyDataset.keyframes.dataset` for SOMHunter with a bit of shell scripting, as follows:
+After that, it is necessary to move the thumbnails to the places where SOMHunter expects them, which can be done with a bit of shell scripting, as follows:

 ```sh
 find "/PATH/TO/YOUR/VIDEOS/output/" -name 'v*_s*_f*.jpg' | while read path ; do